Random ramblings, Uncategorized

 Vive la différence

 Driving down through the back roads of France, I never fail to be struck by just how massive a country it is.
-You can literally go for miles (or kilomètres) and not see a soul.
+You can go for miles (or kilomètres) and not see a soul.
 Tiny communities appear without warning, widely scattered in the vast rural countryside.
 Narrow streets deserted, tightly bordered by higgledy-piggledy houses with windows invariably shuttered to the outside world.
-A cloud of dust hanging in the air marks a distant tractor at work, the only hint of life.
 Fields stretch as far as the eye can see, a rich palette of colours packed full with nature’s bounty.
 The bright scarlet of wild poppies enhance pale golden swathes of cereal, a timeless memorial to the blood spilled for this now peaceful land.
 The vine-covered slopes display every verdant hue, and the vibrant yellow of hemp and sunflower adds a joyous touch against a wide canvas of the bluest sky.
-And everywhere you look, there’s food.
+And everywhere you look, be it growing or grazing – there’s food.
+How different to my tiny sceptred isle, bursting at the seams with a population it can no longer sustain.
+It’s said that any society is only a few meals away from anarchy, but while the proud and volatile French never shy from protesting their rights, they have no fear of starvation in this abundant land.

 So when a scrawny 48 kilo anglais arrives in their midst, chaos naturally ensues.
 Not programmed to eat multiple-course meals at set hours, I (like many Brits) graze on the hoof when prompted by a demanding stomach.
 Not hungry, don’t eat.
 This causes total bewilderment to my French friends (and I love them dearly!), but when time is as limited as mine always is down there, I don’t want to waste it sitting around eating, especially if I’m still stuffed to the gills from the previous meal.
 There’s no such thing as a quick snack!